Written by

 A full bath will use about 150 litres of water compared to an average shower that dispenses 9.5 litres of water per minute.
 That means you’d have to have at least a 15-minute shower to exceed the amount of water used in a full bath.

-However, there are ways to reduce this on both accounts.
-For baths, you don’t need to always fill the water all the way up and you can get slower-flow showerheads that reduce the amount of water used per minute below the standard quoted here.
-This can lead to significant water savings meaning a lower water bill too.
+However, there are ways to reduce this for both.
+For baths, you don’t need to always fill the water to the top and you can get slower-flow showerheads that reduce the amount of water used per minute below the standard quoted here.
+This can lead to significant water savings resulting in a lower water bill and better environmental outcomes.

 Related article: Bath sizes in New Zealand — making the right choice